Potassium binder: Clinical use

 Potassium, the most abundant intracellular cation, is essential for life.
 An adequate gradient of potassium across the cell membrane is necessary in order to enable excitability of cell membranes.
 This is particularly important for nerve and muscle function.
 In humans, mainly the kidneys are responsible for the regulation of serum potassium levels by excreting excess potassium via the urine.
 As kidney failure progresses, with a consequent decline of excretory function, potassium is likely to accumulate with probable harmful effects on the cellular membrane potential and cardiac arrhythmias as the primary symptom.
 If the physiological potassium blood level of between 3.8 mmol/L and 5.2 mmol/L is exceeded, hyperkalaemia is diagnosed.
 The mainstay of the treatment for chronic kidney disease patients is potassium removal through the dialysis procedure.
 However, dietary restrictions and pharmaceutical therapy with potassium binders are important complementary treatment options.

 Mechanism of action

-In general, potassium binders are artificial resins that exchange bound cations (Ca2+ or Na+) for potassium ions in the large intestine.
+In general, potassium binders are artificial polyanionic resins that exchange bound cations (Ca2+ or Na+) for potassium ions in the distal large intestine.
 After exchange, the released cation and potassium adhering to the resin are excreted with the faeces.
 This mechanism prevents intestinal absorption of alimentary potassium ions and thereby reduces serum potassium levels.
 There are two major classes of binders, differentiated by the cation attached to the resin in the original condition.
 Calcium resins release calcium ions in exchange for potassium ions, whereas sodium resins release sodium.